Purvapatel4725/Send-This-To-Your-Crush/README.md

 ## How to Use 🚀

-1. Clone this repository
-2. Open `index.html` in your browser
+- Clone this repository AND Open `index.html` in your browser
-3. Share the link with your crush
+- OR Share the link with your crush: http://love.purvapatel.xyz
-4. Watch the magic happen! ✨
+- Watch the magic happen! ✨

 ## Why This Exists 🌟